Hritik262/MongoDB-Developer-Toolkit/readme.md

 ![alt text](/assets/image-32.png)

 The `$out` stage will overwrite the `texas_theaters_summary` collection if it already exists.
 If it does not exist, MongoDB will create it.
+The `$out` stage is a destructive operation; it replaces all the data in the target collection if the collection already exists.
+The `$out` stage cannot be used in sharded clusters unless the output collection is unsharded.

 **[Back To Top ⬆ ](#indexing)**